anentropic/rkt-write-thru-hash/README.md

 Peeking under the covers I found that the datalog 'theory' is just a mutable hash-table.
 So what I needed, in the daydream, was an object that could pass as a mutable hash-table but would behave as a write-through cache to some storage.
 Hence this `write-thru-hash`.

-And it works, here is the typical family tree example, but with incremental perisstence:
+And it works, here is the typical family tree example, but with incremental persistence:

 ```racket
 (require datalog db write-thru-hash)